Speeding up the solution of the Site and Power Assignment Problem in Wireless Networks: Problem Formulation

 A wireless network consists of radio transmitters distributing service (i.e., wireless connection) to a target area.
 The target area is usually partitioned into elementary areas, called testpoints, in line with the recommendations of the telecommunications regulatory bodies.
 Each testpoint is considered a representative receiver of all the users in the elementary area.
 Testpoints receive signals from all the transmitters.
-The power received is classified as serving power if it relates to the signal emitted by the transmitter serving the testpoint; otherwise is classified as interfering power (see Long-Term Evolution (LTE) standard \cite{rumney2013lte}).
+The power received is classified as serving power if it relates to the signal emitted by the transmitter serving the testpoint; otherwise, it is classified as interfering power (see 4G LTE standard \cite{rumney2013lte}).
 A testpoint is regarded as served (or covered) by a base station if the ratio of the serving power to the sum of the interfering powers and noise power (Signal-to-Interference-plus-Noise Ratio or SINR) is above a threshold \cite{rappaport1996wireless}, whose value depends on the desired quality of service.

 We assume the frequency channel is given and equal for all the transmitters.
+Having a fixed frequency is a straightforward assumption: for different frequency channels the problem decomposes as there is no interference among non-co-channel signals.
 We also assume that the power emissions of the activated transmitters can be represented by a finite set of power values, which fits with the standard network planning practice of considering a small number of discrete power values.
-The practice of power discretization for modeling purposes has been introduced in \cite{d2013gub}.
+This practice of power discretization for modeling purposes has been introduced in \cite{d2013gub}.